DIRECTORY OF MANDATES

 Class coordinators provide valuable support to the teachers by liaising with parents about class related activities and news.
 Often teachers do not have time to manage all parent communication, and the class representatives assist as needed.
 Such duties include initial coordination of fairs and open days, organising meals for camps, performances and celebrations, managing cleaning rosters for the class and welcoming new parents.

-PLAYGROUP: Susan Brophy is the playgroup coordinator and runs playgroup three mornings per week (in the room next to Kindy).
+PLAYGROUP: Susan Brophy is the playgroup coordinator and runs playgroup two mornings per week (in the room next to Kindy).
 Playgroup involves morning circle, stories, bread-making and singing, as well as free play.
 This is a great way for parents of younger children to socialise with other parents, as well as being a wonderfully nourishing experience for the little ones.

 Susan Brophy: email@example.com 0414 255 761